zhumingcheng697/Rate-My-Classes-Pro/README.md

 - Easy to update or delete previous ratings
 - Upvote or downvote reviews from other users
 - Order reviews by review time, semester taken, or helpfulness
+- Restore review in progress after refresh on web and through Handoff on iOS and macOS

 ### Few More Things…